azsk/DevOpsKit-docs/00b-Getting-Started/GettingStarted_PowerShellTipsAzSK.md

 [Back to top...](GettingStarted_PowerShellTipsAzSK.md#list-of-tips)
 <!-------------------------------------------------------------------------------------------------->
 ### Use variables effectively
-You can avoid repetition of scripts by putting commonly needed values in variables towards the top of your scripts.
+You can avoid repetition of scripts by putting commonly needed values in variables at the top of your scripts.
 You can then use
-'Run Selection' to set their values up once and then repeat commands without having to edit everywhere.
+'Run Selection' to set their values once and then repeat commands without having to edit everywhere.

-As a simple example, because subscriptionId is required in many places we can do the following:
+As a simple example, because SubscriptionId is required in many places we can do the following:

 ```PowerShell
 $subId = '2feabcde-f012-3456-7890-abcdef012349'